SHORT-TERM VISITOR PROGRAM

 Experts from any background are eligible to apply for LUMCON’s Short-Term Visitor Program.
 LUMCON believes that a terminal degree is not required for someone to qualify as a specialist; anyone who has expertise to contribute to a project is welcome.
 Suitable applicants are those whose visit will result in a product (tangible or intangible) created in collaboration with LUMCON faculty or staff.
 For example, applicants could be academics, artists, journalists, policy experts, or freelancers who create data, art, media, a policy proposal, or other products.

 Short-Term Visitors receive funding to cover room and board during their stay.
 Visitors should be on-site for a minimum of 2 nights and a maximum of 21 nights.
 Visitors will stay in one of the on-site apartments or dorm rooms.
-Meals will be provided in the cafeteria during their stay.
-Visitors will have access during their stay to all resources available at our facility in Cocodrie, LA.
+Meals will be provided in the cafeteria if it is open during their stay.

 LUMCON is a safe space.
 Click here to read our affirmative action policy, including our sexual harassment policy, which all visitors will be held to and protected by while they are on-site.